 The designated storage area for acids in Bartow is the "outside storeroom".
 Acid brought into the lab shall be carried in a rubber transfer bucket.

 Inspection of emergency equipment is performed monthly.

 Four Corners Lab

-Inspection of emergency equipment is performed by a lab technician within a 30-day period.
+Inspection of emergency equipment is performed by two lab technicians within a 30-day period.

-No food or drink is allowed north of the yellow lines on the floor.
+No food or drink is allowed in rooms designated by yellow tape at entrance.